juanmaurente/event-calendar/README.md

 ## Features

 -   Display of a calendar with the current month title and a grid of clickable day cells.
--   Modal appears when a day cell is clicked (currently empty).
+-   Modal appears when a day cell is clicked.
 -   Navigation between months to view upcoming and previous months.
 -   BONUS: Day, week, and month view of the calendar (to be implemented).
 -   The modal should include a form with the following fields: